DenisBrunet/Cartool/README.md

 ## Prerequisites
 - Windows 7 and above
 - Recommended 8 CPU cores or above
-- Recommneded 8 GB of RAM or above
+- Recommended 8 GB of RAM or above
 - SSD disks recommended

 ## Installation